wp-plugins/polylang/readme.txt

 == Changelog ==

-= 1.3.2 =
+= 1.4 =

+* Minimum WordPress version is now v3.5
+* Refresh translations metaboxes: now translated posts are chosen in a dropdown list
+* Add specific management of translated featured tag in Twenty Fourteen
 * Add the possibility not to cache homepage urls with option PLL_CACHE_HOME_URL (for users having several domains).
-* the function get_pages is now filtered by language
+* The function get_pages is now filtered by language
-* Improve performance when filtering pages (less queries)
+* Various performance improvements
+* Pre 1.2 data will be removed from DB at first upgrade at least 60 days after upgrade to 1.4
+* Removed some duplicate code between admin and frontend
 * Bug correction: incorrect pagination when using domains or subdomains

 = 1.3.1 (2013-12-13) =